trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

 private void OnPayloadSigned(SignResult obj)
 {
-    // result is true if the message is signed correctly var result = TezosManager.Instance.Wallet.VerifySignedPayload(SignPayloadType.micheline, payload);
+    // result is true if the message is signed correctly
+    // and that it came from the currently-connected account var result = TezosManager.Instance.Wallet.VerifySignedPayload(SignPayloadType.micheline, payload);
     Debug.Log($"Payload verification response: {result}");
 }